Bender, Moldova: History

-The town was first mentioned as an important customs post in a commerce grant issued by the Moldavian voivode Alexander the Good to the merchants of Lviv on October 8, 1408.
+The town was first mentioned as an important customs post in a commerce grant issued by the Moldavian voivode Alexander the Good to the merchants of Lviv on 8 October 1408.
 The name "Tighina" is found in documents from the second half of the 15th century.
 Genoese merchants used to call the town Teghenaccio.
 The town was the main Moldavian customs point on the commercial road linking the country to the Crimean Khanate.
 During his reign of Moldavia, Stephen III had a small wooden fort built in the town to defend the settlement from Tatar raids.

 In 1538, the Ottoman sultan Suleiman the Magnificent conquered the town from Moldavia, and renamed it Bender.
 Its fortifications were developed into a full fortress under the same name under the supervision of the Turkish architect Koji Mimar Sinan.
 The Ottomans used it to keep the pressure on Moldavia.
 At the end of the 16th century several unsuccessful attempts to retake the fortress were made: in the summer of 1574 Prince John III the Terrible led a siege on the fortress, as did Michael the Brave in 1595 and 1600.
 About the same time the fortress was attacked by Zaporozhian Cossacks.

 In the 18th century, the fort's area was expanded and modernized by the prince of Moldavia Antioh Cantemir, who carried out these works under Ottoman supervision.

+On 5 April 1710 the Bender Constitution (more commonly known as the Constitution of Pylyp Orlyk) was accepted in Bender.
+It established the principle of the separation of powers in government between the legislative, executive, and judiciary branches almost 40 years before the publication of Montesquieu's Spirit of the Laws.

-In 1713, the fortress, the town, and the neighboring village Varnița were the site of skirmishes between Charles XII of Sweden, who had taken refuge there with the Cossack Hetman Ivan Mazepa after his defeat in the Battle of Poltava in 1709, and the Turks who wished to enforce the departure of the Swedish king.
+In 1713, the fortress, the town, and the neighboring village of Varnița were the site of skirmishes between Charles XII of Sweden, who had taken refuge there with the Cossack Hetman Ivan Mazepa after his defeat in the Battle of Poltava in 1709, and the Turks who wished to enforce the departure of the Swedish king.

 During the second half of the 18th century, the fortress fell three times to the Russians during the Russo-Turkish Wars (in 1770, 1789, and in 1806 without a fight).

 Along with Bessarabia, the city was annexed to the Russian Empire in 1812, and remained part of the Russian Governorate of Bessarabia until 1917.
 Many Ukrainians, Russians and Jews settled in or around Bender, and the town quickly became predominantly Russian-speaking.
-By 1897, speakers of Romanian and Moldovan made up only around 7% of Bender's population, while 33.4% were Jews.
+By 1897, speakers of Romanian made up only around 7% of Bender's population, while 33.4% were Jews.